BushtalkRadio/BushtalkClient/README.md

 ### I have a feature request or bug to report

 You can send me a message directly on [/u/bushtalkradio](https://www.reddit.com/user/bushtalkradio), email me at admin@bushtalkradio.com or through the feedback form on our webite via the '+' button.

+### The client causes my game to crash to desktop

+This is probably due to a conflict with the VFRMap addon, or another addon that uses the MSFS toolbar.
+We'll be fixing this in the future.
+In the meantime, remove VFRMap from your community folder, or use our external client (see below).

 ### The audio tours are not playing automatically